evmos/evmos/docs/validators/faq.md

 - **Track record:** Delegators will likely look at the track record of the validators they plan to delegate to.
 This includes seniority, past votes on proposals, historical average uptime and how often the node was compromised.

 Apart from these criteria, there will be a possibility for validators to signal a website address to complete their resume.
 Validators will need to build reputation one way or another to attract delegators.
 For example, it would be a good practice for validators to have their setup audited by third parties.
-Note though, that the Point network team will not approve or conduct any audit itself.
+Note though, that the Point Chain team will not approve or conduct any audit itself.

 ## Responsibilites